atomictag/incremental-bars/README.md

       /* ... more html here ... */

- Now, when the "state" of the view hosting the template changes and "canSubmit" becomes true, ONLY the instructions that are needed to re-render the button and the footer are executed and the corresponsing elements updated.
+ Now, when the "state" of the view hosting the template changes and "canSubmit" becomes true, ONLY the instructions that are needed to re-render the button and the footer are executed and the corresponding elements updated.
 All automatic, nothing to worry or care about.
-Support for this is already built-in in this library, but the runtime part has not been published.
+Support for this is already built-in in this library, but the runtime part has not been published and it would be fairly complicated to.
+Just be aware this is something that can be done in a smart way supporting nested properties, multiple concurrent state changes etc. - always minimizing the number of "blocks" that need to be re-patched.
+Pretty cool when you see it in action.

 ### License